Measure of relative information in probability theory

 Other properties [edit]

-For any and :
+For any

 -

-where is the mutual information between and .
+is the mutual information between

-For independent and :
+For independent

-- and
+and

 Conditional differential entropy [edit]